muchirijane/learning-resources/README.md

 #### [Picography](https://picography.co/) - Gorgeous, High-Resolution, Free Photos.

 #### [Reshot](https://www.reshot.com/) - Design freely with instant downloads and commercial licenses for over 25,000 high resolution photos.

+## Videos

+### Free videos with high quality to improve the User Interface of your website.

+#### [Coverr](https://coverr.co/) - Discover snow-capped mountains, dazzling urban jungles, and abstract twinkling lights, completely free for personal or commercial use.From b-roll footage that creates a seamless segue to the perfect background setting.

+#### [Pixabay Videos](https://pixabay.com/videos/) - Thousands of free stock video clips & footage shared by our talented community.

+#### [Pexels Videos](https://www.pexels.com/videos/) - Best free stock videos shared by the community for both personal and commercial use.

+#### [Mixkit](https://mixkit.co/free-stock-video/) - Extraordinary Free Stock Video Footage for you to use in your next video project, for free.

+#### [Life of vids](https://www.lifeofvids.com/all/) - Get free high quality videos for free.

+#### [Mazwai Videos](https://mazwai.com/) - Mazwai was built with one simple aim: to provide free, high quality, cinematic style stock footage, that can be used in a wide-range of creative projects.